mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Activity Log Page - Tab (Extension Page)

 The Activity Log page is using the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for table view and filtering options.
 It can be termed as the "front-end part" of the extension.
-When the Activity Log page is open from the popup, it renders the existing logs (if logs were collected in background before) and recevies real-time logs from background while it is opened.
-Activity Log page allows to communicate with other parts of the extension to save logs to a JSON file, load logs from JSON file, clear activity logs.
+When the Activity Log page is opened from the popup, it renders the existing logs (if logs were collected in background before) and receives future logs real-time from background while it is opened.
+Activity Log page communicates with the background to save logs to a JSON file, load logs from JSON file, clear activity logs.
 It also provides the functionality to filter out the unncessary logs by log identities, substring searching and with tab id.
 These filtering options are made with a couple of [web components](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component).

 #### Activity Log Page - Devtools (Extension Page)

-The page can be accessed via "Extension Activity" panel in devtools.
-Inside the Activity Log page has almost all the similar characteristics as "Activity Log Page - Tab" except it filters the activity logs with the tab id where it is opened.
+This page can be accessed via "Extension Activity" panel in devtools.
+The "Extension Activity" panel contains the Activity Log page.
+It has almost all the similar characteristics as "Activity Log Page - Tab" except it filters the activity logs with the tab id where it (devtool panel) is opened.
 The tab id is found with the help of devtools API i.e. `browser.devtools.inspectedWindow.tabId`.

 ### Some Core Features